astares/GitHub-API/README.md

 (GitHub userNamed: 'pharo-project') isOrganization
 ```

-which in the particular case returns **true** as the [Pharo-project organization has an account on GitHub](https://github.com/pharo-project).
+which in the particular case of our example returns **true** as the [Pharo-project organization has an account on GitHub](https://github.com/pharo-project).

 ## Project Structure